Living Room | 3:02 PM

 Enhanced strength.

 The bed frame.
 One hand on each side.
 Down the stairs and placed by the fireplace with the unhurried ease of someone for whom the question of weight hadn't come up.
+The bed that probably weighed two hundred pounds, moved like it weighed nothing.

 Faster reflexes.